I wanted this page to really celebrate some of my students fantastically creative writing.

-When my students have been coming to me for a while (often over a year or two) and I feel we have made good in-roads into their phonic ability and knowledge of high frequency words, I often start incorporating some creative writing into the sessions.
+When they have been coming to me for a while (often over a year or two) and I feel we have made good in-roads into their phonic ability and knowledge of high frequency words, I often start incorporating some creative writing into the sessions.

 I usually only give them 6 or 7 minutes to make a start and then we check the work together.
-For me one of the most important things are punctuation since this really enables the reader to make sense of the work.
+For me one of the most important things is punctuation since this really enables the reader to make sense of the work.
 Spellings are normally phonically spelt and can be made sense of but I feel full stops and capital letters are really important.

 The vital thing from my perspective is to build confidence and give the student space to write without lots of constraints.
 I want them to have a go, not be afraid of making mistakes, and get to the point where they can get their ideas down on paper.